Convicted Former Sports Coach Faces new Sexual Abuse Charges

 A safeguarding policy is often put into place where an organisation or group is based around children.
 Schools, nurseries, sports clubs and so on, will all have safeguarding measures in place to ensure that the children in their care are kept safe: proper vetting of staff and volunteers, noting what/ who could pose a risk to the children, how an organisation responds to allegations of neglect or abuse, etc.

-More recently, in the case of the convicted football coach Alfie Morel, we’ve seen how safeguarding polices allowed the FA and other authoritative figures to recognise the abuse taking place and take the relevant steps to report it.
+More recently, in the case of the convicted football coach Alfie Morel, we’ve seen how safeguarding polices allowed the FA and other authoritative figures to recognise abuse in sports taking place and take the relevant steps to report it.

 Despite this, we know that there are still improvements to be made.